sf-wdi-44/rails-views-and-helpers/README.md

 #### Check for Understanding: Using Partials and Layouts

-1)  How can we split up pages into layout and views if the website is structured like this:
+1)  How can we split up pages into layout and views if the website is structured like this?

   ```
     -----    html head section     -----